aimlcommunitybd/public-docs/legal/code-of-conduct.md

 - The community may collect minimal information (e.g., email, phone number, LinkedIn profiles) for community activities but will not sell or misuse this data.

 #### **4. Limitation of Liability**
-- **AIML Professional Community Bangladesh** is a volunteer-led initiative that does not provide job placements, financial compensation, or legal assistance.
+- **AI/ML Professional Community Bangladesh** is a volunteer-led initiative that does not provide job placements, financial compensation, or legal assistance.
 - Any advice given in Q&A sessions, discussions, or mentorship is based on personal experience and should not be considered professional or legal advice.

 #### **5. Amendments & Updates**